viliambalaz/first-project/203/misc/inforequests.md

 URL: /en/inforequests/attachments/<attachment_id>/\
 ~~Visibility: Public~~\
-~~Anonymous user may download only files attached to actions connected to public inforequests.~~ Authenticated user may also download files attached to him, to his inforequest drafts or to any e‑mails, actions or action drafts connected to his inforequests.
+~~Anonymous user may download only files attached to actions connected to public inforequests.~~ Authenticated user may also download files attached to him, to his inforequestdrafts or to any e‑mails, actions or action drafts connected to his inforequests.